johnnchung/NotesApp/releases/v.2.0 Release.md

 - Revamped HomePage UI with the following additional features:
     - Ability to sort notes by title and date
     - Ability to group notes
+    - Ability to search notes by their title
     - Change UX interactions by replacing textfields with icons

 What's Next: